zydro-marine/ardupilot-docker/README.md

 # ardupilot-docker

 A Docker container for running SITL testing of ArduPilot drones.

-This differs from other ArduPilot docker containers by adding a number of advanced features, including environment-varaible based configuration, multiple simulation instances & mavp2p mavlink forwarding.
+This container wraps ArduPilot in a test harness which adds a number of advanced features, including environment-variable based configuration, multiple isolated simulation instances & mavp2p mavlink forwarding.

+> Note: The use case at Zydro Marine for this container is to test integrations _against_ ArduPilot (eg. our Mavlink interfaces & C2 software), so we've made ergonomics decisions to make it easier to spin up/down "throwaway" ArduPilot instances.
+If you are actively developing against ArduPilot, you are better off directly using the ArduPilot SITL system.

 ## Features

-- Run multiple ArduPilot SITL instances with independent configurations
+- Run multiple independent ArduPilot SITL instances with independent configurations from a single docker container
 - Select specific ArduPilot releases per instance (e.g., `Rover-4.6.3`, `ArduCopter-4.5.0`)
 - Creates timestamped log directories for each session at `/ardupilot/logs/<timestamp>`
-- Integrated mavp2p MAVLINK forwarding
+- Integrated mavp2p Mavlink forwarding

 ## Usage

+Configuration of the simulation is done via environment variables, set in the `docker-compose.yml` file or via flags to the Docker CLI.

 ### Basic Usage